LusunHCI/7cups-summer/data/responses.md

 ## relationship_length
 * open_question/relationship_length
-    - we were together for 6 months and then she broke up with me 2 weeks ago.
+    - We were together for 6 months and then she broke up with me 2 weeks ago.
-    - 6 months. we were together 6 whole months!
-    - the relationship was technically 6 months, although she would ghost me for weeks at a time.	we lasted 6 months.
-    - the relationship was 6 months so I thought it was pretty serious.

 ## age_inquiry
 * open_question/age_inquiry
     - I am 22 years old and my ex is 20.

-    - I'm 22, she was 20.
-    - I'm 22.
-    - My ex was two years younger
-    - I just graduated college, I'm 22.
-She's slightly younger, 20.
-    - I'm 22 and she's 20.
+## distant_how
+* open_question/distant_how
+    - She would screen my calls and texts and if i'd see her in person she'd be unusually quiet and aloof.

 ## reason
 * open_question/reason
     - She told me she broke up with me because she wasn't interested in me.
-    - She broke up with me because "she didn't have feelings for me" even though she kept telling me she did when we were together
-    - Honestly I don't really know why she broke up with me.
-She said it was because she didn't have any feelings, but earlier in the relationship she told me she was falling in love with me.
-    - She broke up with me, but her reasoning doesn't make any sense.
-She claims she never had feelings for me, but during the 6 months we were together she told me she did!
-    - She claims she never felt the same way I did, but throughout our relationship when I confronted her about JUST THAT she kept assuring me she was interested

 ## inquiry_feelings
 * open_question/inquiry_feelings
     - I just can't get over it.
 Like how can she go from saying she's falling for me to saying she never had feelings for me at all.
-    - I'm just filled with so much hate over her lying.
+Like how can she go from saying she's falling for me to saying she never had feelings for me at all.
+I'm just filled with so much hate over her lying.
 How could she have lied to me like that?
-    - It's the lying that's really affecting me.
-I don't understand how you can go from falling in love with somebody to saying you never had feelings in the first place.
-    - I just can't believe this is happening.
-We were both falling in love and now it's all over.
-    - I just don't understand why she didn't breakup with me when she started ghosting me the first time.
-Why did she have to lie and say she was falling in love with me if she really wasn't and was going to dump me anyway
-    - I'm pissed.
-She lied, strung me along, and made me believe she was falling for me when in reality she didn't feel anything.

 ## inquiry_ex_feelings
 * open_question/inquiry_ex_feelings